-In his latest message to residents Cllr Alan Jarrett discusses the next phase of the government’s roadmap.
+In his latest message to residents Cllr Alan Jarrett discusses symptom-free testing, the reopening of Medway’s high streets, The Rainbow Effect and the government’s roadmap to recovery.

 Stay safe and continue to follow the government guidelines - hands, face, space, fresh air.